BritishPandaChick/100-days-of-code/log.md

 **Thoughts** I did a little bit better than the beaver challenge and did most of the things on my own.
 I did reference back to the beaver a bit for the nose.
 I did have to look at other project examples to see how others did the stripes.
 I used on project as an example and tried to replicate it as best I could.
 Originally it was looking like a bright orange monkey, but the stripes helped make it a little bit better.

 **Link(s) to work**: [Tiger Image-Day 4](https://codepen.io/BritishPandaChick/full/xLWLxv/)

+### Day 5: August 21, 2017

+**Today's Progress**: Made a CSS image of Mickey Mouse for the Daily CSS Images challenge.
+Used a sample project on CodePen to figure out how to do the mouth.

+**Thoughts** Wasn't quite sure what to do for the challenge so I had to look at other projects to get an idea what I was suppose to do.
+Decided to make Mickey Mouse since I almost made a mouse yesterday.
+Overall did better building Mickey's head and ears.
+The biggest challenge was the smile and creating his chin.
+I did a quick google search to see how others made smiles and tweaked some of the code to get mine for Mickey.
+It doesn't quite look like Mickey Mouse.
+His cheeks have a chipmunk quality, but overall I was impressed with what I was able to do and make.

+**Link(s) to work**: [Mickey Mouse Image-Day 5](https://codepen.io/BritishPandaChick/full/ayGOOZ/)